 flows of the PAC tranche into the

-The output of the CMO cash flow functions are the principal and interest
+The outputs of the CMO cash flow functions are the principal and

 [principal_balances, principal_cashflows, interest_cashflows] = cmoschedcf(principal_payments,...
 TranchePrincipals, TrancheCoupons, balanceSchedule);

 The outputs from the CMO functions (

 used to analyze a CMO are based on these cash flows.
 To that end,